5 Apache Tomcat Performance Best Practices

 One of the most overlooked and basic Tomcat performance best practices I see from organizations is using an up-to-date Tomcat version.

-Making sure you are keeping your Tomcat environment up to date using the latest Tomcat and Java version means gaining access to performance improvements in the JVM and in Tomcat.
+Making sure you are keeping your Tomcat environment up to date by upgrading Tomcat and Java means gaining access to performance improvements in the JVM and in Tomcat.

 As an example, if you are using CMS because the version of Java you are using doesn’t support G1GC garbage collection, you are already at a disadvantage right out of the gate.